Wildflower Bath Tea Recipe (With Free Printable Labels for Gift Giving)

 - Rolled oats create a mild foam and its cleansing and moisturizing properties clear and hydrate the skin.

-- Dead Sea salt and soda soften the skin and relieve sore muscles.
+- Dead Sea salt and baking soda soften the skin and relieve sore muscles.
 The high magnesium content in Dead Sea salt also helps the skin to absorb and bind moisture better.

 - Dried chamomile and calendula petals reduce inflammation and redness and can promote the healing of minor wounds.